davlars/ad-skull-reconstruction/README.md

 ```
 Files to read and reconstruct these are given in this repository (the easiest example is given by a FBP reconstruction in ```HelicalSkullCT_Reconstruction_FBP.py```).

 Note: Data with lower dosage is available upon request.
-All simulated data is given in /lcrnas/data/Simulated/120kV/raw/.
-DO NOT change the data in this repository.
+All simulated data is given in ```/lcrnas/data/Simulated/120kV/raw/```. **DO NOT change the data in this repository**.
+If unsure, ask.